 Paul “Willy” Williamson joined the Free Press editorial team in 2007, turning his back on a career as a corrections officer.
 His motor has been running non-stop ever since.

 Walter lives for sniffing out scoops and hounding people for the truth.
 He works hard not to bury the lede or fall for stories that are too far-fetched, and he's careful to remain neuter-al and not take sides.
+Walter will pound the pavement to chase a story in an effort to fur-ther his career.
+He’s not playing around.
 With enough effort, he hopes to one day write a diamond in the ruff that will result in a Puplitzer.